Acute lymphocytic leukemia consultation

 A Mayo Clinic physician talks with a man about his diagnosis.

 Tests and procedures used to diagnose acute lymphocytic leukemia include:

 - Blood tests.
 Blood tests may reveal too many white blood cells, not enough red blood cells and not enough platelets.
 A blood test may also show the presence of blast cells — immature cells normally found in the bone marrow.

 Bone marrow test.
-During bone marrow aspiration, a needle is used to remove a sample of bone marrow from the hipbone.
+During bone marrow aspiration, a needle is used to remove a sample of bone marrow from the hipbone or breastbone.
 The sample is sent to a lab for testing to look for leukemia cells.